Grammar schools debate: UKIP

 The United Kingdom Independence Party advocates the retention of all existing grammar schools and encourages the creation of new grammar schools and specialist schools, which would be called ‘professional schools’.
 UKIP states that they would not return to a pass/fail 11-plus test but introduce a ‘Comprehensive Test’ to assess merit across a wide range of academic and non-academic abilities including vocational skills, crafts and sport.

 Green Party

 The Green Party of England and Wales is opposed to grammar schools.
 According to their website "the [grammar school] system can cause social divisions.
 Evidence shows that the overall standard of achievement is higher where people are educated in mixed ability environments."

 Northern Irish parties

 Although the 11 plus exam was abolished in 2008 new unofficial exams have since been introduced.
 Former First Minister Peter Robinson a member of the Democratic Unionist Party has expressed support for grammars.
-Martin McGuinness of Sinn Féin has opposed grammars.
+Martin McGuinness of Sinn Féin had opposed grammars.
 The nationalist Social Democratic and Labour Party (SDLP) supported the abolition of the 11+ examination.